 This notwithstanding, the Company ensures that sufficient contact is maintained with shareholders to understand issues and concerns.
 The Office of the Company Secretary maintains regular communication with investors and provides individual shareholders with the opportunity to raise matters at any time throughout the year.
-Shareholders are also given the opportunity to ask questions at the AGM or to submit written questions in advance.
+Shareholders are also given the opportunity to ask questions physically at the AGM (subject to the AGM being held physically) or to submit written questions in advance.
 Furthermore, as provided by the Companies Act, the Board may call an extraordinary general meeting on the requisition of shareholders holding not less than one-tenth of the paid up share capital of the Company.